Top 6 Google Maps Choices: Maps and Navigation Apps | ExBulletin

 It has long been called OviMaps and was one of the few Nokia mobile phone hubs when it was introduced in Symbian.
 Today, HereWeGo is still one of the best navigation apps you can find.
 You can easily download offline regions by country or state, just download what you need.

 The app has excellent route routes that show the exact route or exit, and even if you travel by public transport, the route will be displayed.
-The app also recognizes traffic information, nearby parking lots, taxis and public transport costs.
+The app also understands traffic information, nearby parking spaces, taxi fares and public transport.

 4. Waze